zkat/npx/README.md

 Currently, `zsh`, `bash`, and `fish` are supported.
 You can access these completion scripts using `npx --shell-auto-fallback <shell>`.

 To install permanently, add the relevant line below to your `~/.bashrc`, `~/.zshrc`, `~/.config/fish/config.fish`, or as needed.
 To install just for the shell session, simply run the line.

+You can optionally pass through `--no-install` when generating the fallback to prevent it from installing packages if the command is missing.

 ### For Bash: